-There are many organizations that CRS works with regularly to advance a clean energy agenda, and we would like to help spread the word about their many accomplishments.
-In this space we share the good work of our partners and the work they do on the local, state, and national level to promote renewable energy and energy efficiency, and develop innovative solutions to our current environmental issues.
+There are many organizations that CRS works with regularly to advance a clean energy agenda.
+They work on local, state, and national levels to promote renewable energy and energy efficiency, and develop innovative solutions to environmental issues.

 AASHE STARS is the Sustainability Tracking, Assessment & Rating System—a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 A project of the Association for the Advancement of Sustainability in Higher Education (AASHE), STARS is intended to engage and recognize the full spectrum of colleges and universities—from community colleges to research universities, and from institutions just starting their sustainability programs to long-time campus sustainability leaders.
 Institutions that are pursuing a STARS Bronze, Silver, Gold or Platinum rating earn points for purchased RECs that are Green-e Energy certified.
 Green‐e Energy and Green‐e Climate are referenced in points awarded for measuring and reducing Greenhouse Gas (GHG) Emissions (OP 1) and generating, using, and/or purchasing Clean and Renewable Energy (OP 9) in the Sustainability Tracking, Assessment & Rating System (STARS) v2.0.
 [For more information, see the STARS website].